akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 tell Terraform to apply the changes outlined in the plan.
 To do this, run `terraform apply` in the terminal.

-Once the command completes your new property is available.
+Once the command completes, your new property is available.
 You can verify this in [Akamai Control Center](https://control.akamai.com/) or by using the [Property Manager CLI](https://github.com/akamai/cli-property-manager).